wamuumu/bio-labs/Lab01/README.md

 - [CON] If the initial value is good, then high mutation magnitudes can move the solution far away from the global optimum
 - [CON] Maybe they don't help in convergence

-### _Q3: Based on the previous observations, do you think there is an optimal mutation magnitude for a biological organism?
+### _Based on the previous observations, do you think there is an optimal mutation magnitude for a biological organism?
 Do mutations typically improve or worsen the fitness of a biological organism?
 In which situations do you think low/high mutation rates are advantageous for a population of bacteria?_

 1) Based on the previous exercises (especially Exercise 4), I don't think that there's an optimal mutation magnitude, but th privileged ones are those that can strike a balance between exploration and stability.
 2) Based on all the previous exercises, mutations typically tend to worsen the fitness because there are really low of them that can be considered benefcial, while the most are neutral or harmful for the offsprings individuals.